ParrRichey Frandsen Patterson Kruse | Injury Attorneys

 Indiana schools have a duty to ensure the safety of students while they are attending school and after-school activities.
 This duty generally requires that school employees and administrators take reasonable precautions to prevent injuries.
 For example, schools are required to maintain safe premises, free of dangerous hazards that may result in an Indiana slip-and-fall accident.

 Schools are also responsible to take adequate precautions when designing curriculums, especially in classes that present a heightened danger, such as shop classes and gym classes.
 However, there are several legal doctrines that can come into play when a student is injured at school.
-A recent case illustrates the type of analysis a court will conduct when considering whether a school can be held liable for a student’s injuries.

 The Facts of the Case